spettersson/splunk4patientprivacy/data_guide.md

 Begin by creating a Splunk [add-on](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Whatsanapp#:~:text=a%20performance%20bottleneck.-,Add%2Don,specific%20capabilities%20to%20assist%20in%20gathering%2C%20normalizing%2C%20and%20enriching%20data%20sources.,-An%20add%2Don) that will store all the event line-breaking and event timestamp assignment configurations for each individual sourcetype.

-Although it is practically possible to store all sourcetypes for all systems in a single add-on, it is best practice is to have one add-on per system as it eases managability.
-These add-ons then can be centrally managed and then deployed across various components of your Splunk environment, ensuring that the appropriate configurations are applied where needed.
+While it’s technically possible to store all sourcetypes for all products from all vendors in a single add-on, best practice is to segment the add-ons by vendor (i.e, one add-on per vendor) to improve manageability.
+These add-ons can then be centrally managed and deployed across your Splunk environment, ensuring that the appropriate configurations are applied where needed.

 To create an add-on, download and execute the following bash script: